zumdar/mbed_drum_machine/README.md

 ## How to run it
-Copy code from source.cpp onto the main file for an empty mbed compiler project.
+Copy code from mbed_bicycle_drum_machine.cpp onto the main file for an empty mbed compiler project.
 Add Pindetech.h header file to the project and compile onto the mbed.